 '''

+space and time domain (bathymetry, mesh, timestep)

 &namdom

-space and time domain (bathymetry, mesh, timestep)

 ntopo

-compute (=0) or read(=1) the bathymetry file
+1 read the bathymetry level

+e3zps_min =

-the thickness of the partial step is set larger than the minimum of e3zps_min and e3zps_rat e3t (N.B.
-0<e3zps_rat<1) create (=1) a mesh file (coordinates, scale factors, masks) or not (=0)
+minimum thickness of the partial step is the min of e3zps_min and e3zps_rat e3t (with 0<e3zps_rat<1)

-e3zps_min
+0.1

 e3zps_rat

-0.1

-nmsh

 0

-! =1 acceleration of convergence method used, rdt < rdttra(k)

-! =0, no acceleration, rdt = rdttra
+create a mesh file (coordinates, scale factors, masks)

 nacc

+the acceleration of convergence method

+= 0, no acceleration, rdt = rdttra

+= 1, acceleration used, rdt < rdttra(k)

 asselin time filter parameter

-time step for the dynamics (and tracer if nacc=
+time step for the dynamics (and tracer if nacc=0)

 atfp

 0.1

-minimum time step on tracers (used if nacc=1) maximum time step on tracers (used if nacc=1)
+5760.

+rdt

 rdtmin

 5760.

+minimum time step on tracers maximum time step on tracers

+5760.

+rdtmax

-depth variation of tracer time step (used if nace=1) barotropic time step (for the split explicit algorithm) ("key_dynspg_ts")
+depth variation of tracer time step

+barotropic time step (for the time splitting algorithm)

 rdth

-= 800.

-= 0 no closed sea in the model domain
+800

+frequency of ice model call frequency of bulk formulea call (not used if ice used)

+nfice

+nfbulk

 nclosea

+no closed sea in the model domain

-= 1 closed sea (Black Sea, Caspian Sea, Great US Lakes...)
+= 1 closed sea (Caspian Sea, Great US Lakes...)

 '''